 Jump to:

-👪Why you'll love it
+👪Why you'll love this Dijon sauce recipe

 | Easy, make ahead recipe- Creamy Dijon Sauce is so simple to make.
 Unlike most Dijon sauces out there, there's no heavy whipping cream to contend with.
 You literally mix the 5 ingredients with a spoon in one microwave safe bowl (to make life easier), heat it right away, or chill it and heat later.
 That's it!
 Simple ingredients- This recipe uses light sour cream for a tangy cream base, which then gets mixed with 4 other staple ingredients, including crushed red pepper for a little extra kick.
 There's no onion to chop and no butter to melt.
 This one is easy peasy.
 Very versatile & kid approved- Creamy Dijon mustard sauce can elevate any meal in the snap of a finger!
 From pork tenderloins and steaks, to chicken cutlets and potatoes, this peppy sauce pairs well with them all!
 And having that little dip cup sure does work wonders with kids.
 When they can dip it, they're more likely to eat it! |